plblum/jivs/docs/Jivs_API.md

 Jivs wants those same names for basically the same purpose of correlating with fields in the Model.

 ### Configuring ValueHosts
-You configure each ValueHost as part of configuring the overall ValidationManager.
+You configure each ValueHost as part of configuring the overall ValueHostsManager.
 Typically it involves subclassing [`ModelRulesBase`](#rules) to host the business logic rules of your model.
-The code goes into the `configureRules()` method, which is passed a Builder object to describe your configuration through the [`ValidationManagerConfigBuilder class`](#the-validationmanagerconfigbuilder-class).
+The code goes into the `configureRules()` method, which is passed a Builder object to describe your configuration through the [`ValueHostsManagerConfigBuilder class`](#the-valuehostsmanagerconfigbuilder-class).

 #### Example
 Each `field()` adds or modifies a `ValueHost` of type _FieldValueHost_.
 The method's parameters